- 1 IVF calculator – can I check what chance I have to get pregnant after IVF??

 In this case, you can probably estimate in which group you are and what your stats are in terms of your chances of getting pregnant, and at best, the birth of a child.

 Of course, it is worth asking the clinic in which you are going to be treated, about their experiences and successes in treating patients similar to you – at least in terms of age, causes of infertility and medical history.
 Not many Clinics can answer such a question.
 Usually statistics will be based only on the age of the woman.

 Nevertheless, we have good news for you!
-There are many online tools on the market that allow you to statistically calculate your chances of pregnancy after IVF, and actually, or even better, of giving birth of a child after IVF.
+There are many online prediction tools for IVF that help calculate your chances of pregnancy after IVF, and actually, or even better, of giving birth of a child after IVF.
 Each of them is based on other data and another methodology.
 You should remember that these are statistical methods and should only be treated as a guide.

 Using on-line statistical models, you can verify how much – statistically – the clinic deviates in its presentation from tools that operate on very large data – at least 100,000 IVF cycles.
 Remember that the size of the data on which the statistics are based is of key importance.
 In short, the more data about IVF cycles, the more accurate the statistics and the closest to the truth.
 Why is that?
 Imagine the situation that the IVF Clinic gives you statistics for selected IVF parameters and it equals 50%.
 The question is, what was the size of the sample on which it was calculated?
 What if the clinic had 10 such patients and 5 became pregnant?
 With each subsequent patient, such statistics – up to a certain point (of a given sample size) can change significantly both down and up.
 That is why the appropriate group on which the statistics are prepared is so important.

 A great IVF success predictor for patients, where in a way which is statistically very close to real life, you can estimate the likelihood of getting pregnant and giving birth to a child.
 This IVF rate calculator also shows the cumulative success rate for 2 and 3 IVF cycles.